The Three Stooges (2012 film): Critical reception

 Betsy Sherman of The Boston Phoenix gave it three out of four stars, saying it was "funny and faithful", and added that the film contains "stories that could have graced [the Stooges]' 1930s shorts (raise money to save an orphanage, stumble into a greedy wife's plot) onto the present and imagine how they'd interpret modern concepts (farm-raised salmon)".

 Peter Travers of Rolling Stone magazine gave it two stars out of four, commenting that "the movie is a mixed bag.
 The gags don't blossom with repetition.
 The Stooges were always better in short doses.
 And 90 minutes of PG nyuk-nyuk-nyuk can seem like an eternity.
 For the Farrellys, The Three Stooges is a labor of love.
 For non-believers, it's merely a labor."
 Travers also praised the cast, stating "The actors deserve a full-throated woo-woo-woo!" adding that "Hayes, Sasso, and Diamantopoulos do themselves and the Stooges proud."
-James White of Empire Magazine gave the film a two out of five stars, saying, "The mooted Stooges - Sean Penn, Jim Carrey, Benicio del Toro - dodged a bullet judging by this muddle of creaky slapstick and laugh-free plotting."
+James White of Empire gave the film a two out of five stars, saying, "The mooted Stooges – Sean Penn, Jim Carrey, Benicio del Toro – dodged a bullet judging by this muddle of creaky slapstick and laugh-free plotting."

 Bill Wine of KYW Newsradio 1060 in Philadelphia commented that "no one's going to confuse The Three Stooges with a transcendent movie anytime soon, but the Farrellys do capture and reproduce the anarchic spirit and uninhibited essence of the Stooges—soitenly and poifectly, as the Stooges would put it—and remind us why they had such a hold on some of us in decades past.
 The three leads are expert mimics—especially Hayes...they acquit themselves admirably..."